-In September 2017, RIA (now IPAS) issued letters to cohorts of (predominantly single male) refugees living in Direct Provision who had received final decisions on their case (both those with positive decision on refugee status and subsidiary protection and those with a deportation order) but had not been able to source alternative accommodation, stating that RIA had 'no role in the provision of accommodation to persons once a decision has been made on their application' and asking them to vacate the centres within a month.476 This prompted backlash from a number of NGOs such as Nasc, who stated the letters represent "a catastrophic shift in policy, which will actively make those on deportation orders that have not been effected by the State at severe risk of homelessness and destitution."477 In response, the Department of Justice cited reduced capacity of Direct Provision centres as an explanation for the letters and drew a distinction from those who were awaiting a decision on their international protection application to people who are legally obliged to remove themselves from the State would undermine our laws and adversely impact our capacity to assist those who are seeking refugee status.
-At current rate of demand, accommodation capacity in the Centres will run out for all applicants within a number of weeks unless remedial action is taken."478
+In September 2017, RIA (now IPAS) issued letters to cohorts of (predominantly single male) refugees living in Direct Provision who had received final decisions on their case (both those with positive decision on refugee status and subsidiary protection and those with a deportation order) but had not been able to source alternative accommodation.
+The letter stated that RIA had 'no role in the provision of accommodation to persons once a decision has been made on their application' and asking them to vacate the centres within a month.547 This prompted backlash from a number of NGOs such as Nasc, who stated the letters represent "a catastrophic shift in policy, which will actively make those on deportation orders that have not been effected by the State at severe risk of homelessness and destitution."548 In response, the Department of Justice cited reduced capacity of Direct Provision centres as an explanation for the letters and drew a distinction from those who were awaiting a decision on their international protection application and those who were on deportation orders stating that "[c]ontinuing to allocate limited accommodation to people who are legally obliged to remove themselves from the State would undermine our laws and adversely impact our capacity to assist those who are seeking refugee status.
+At current rate of demand, accommodation capacity in the Centres will run out for all applicants within a number of weeks unless remedial action is taken."549

-Due to the ongoing housing crisis in Ireland, as well as already over-subscribed homelessness centres, emergency accommodation and support, there is a real risk that without transitional support, forcing people to leave Direct Provision could result in long term homelessness and/or destitution.
+Due to the ongoing housing crisis in Ireland, as well as already over-subscribed homelessness centres, emergency accommodation and support, there is a real risk that without transitional support, forcing people to leave Direct Provision could result in long-term homelessness and/or destitution.